 We recently researched the 700+ wines we have in stock to see which qualify as organic.
-Mike Garavito led the project, while his colleagues waded through the morass of confusing information on the subject.
 The goal was to educate ourselves and come up with a simplified classification system to help customers navigate our offerings.
 We thought it would be good to share the five pieces of information that helped us to demystified this opaque topic.

 Biodynamic farming involves using as few chemicals (and other man-made interventions) as possible in a “closed system” to grow the grapes.
 For example, the fertilizer used in growing biodynamic grapes comes from the winery’s own composting and the water from vineyard sources.
 It is a practice that mimics ancient growing techniques and is believed to enhance the terroir , or unique qualities of the growing environment, in the wine itself.

-In our store, we have put a “bee symbol” on any wine that qualifies as Certified Organic, Certified Biodyamic or Practicing Organic/Biodynamic.
+In our store, we have put a bumble-bee or ladybug sticker on any wine that qualifies as Certified Organic, Certified Biodyamic or Practicing Organic/Biodynamic.
 We have noted in our POS system if the wine is certified or practicing organic/biodynamic.
 We did not include any sustainably farmed or natural wines in our definition of organic.
-We found that these kinds of descriptors do not mean the wines are chemical-free during any step of the wine growing process.
+To learn more about natural wines, click here.

 We hoped this post helped you.
 Comments?
 Leave them here or on Facebook.
-Give us a call at 631-324-2622, visit us at Facebook or contact us if you are interested in purchasing any of the 60+ Organic Wines we currently carry.
+Give us a call at 631-324-2622, visit us at Facebook or contact us if you are interested in learning more about any of the 60+ Organic Wines we currently carry.
 We also deliver to Montauk, Amagansett, East Hampton, Wainscott, Bridgehampton, Sag Harbor and Southampton.